IamDaleon/ONINApp/README.md

 # Access
 $ cd onixmedia-internal-app

-# Install dependencies
-$ yarn
+$ code .

+# VS Code opens
+- CLTR + Shift + X
+- Search 'Live Server'

 # Run the project
-$ yarn start
+- Click on Live Server on the bottom right section of VS Code to run the server

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:5500>
 ```

 ## :memo: License ##